alphagov/inside-government-admin-guide/creating-documents/add-images.md

 You can position images where you like within a document.

 * Just type \!! and the image's number at the point in the text where you’d like it to appear, with an empty line space above and below.
-* Save the document again and your images will be automatically placed in the text, and can be seen on Preview.
+* Save the document again and your images will be placed in the text automatically, and can be seen on Preview.
 * If you see a box with a cross in it, then your image is being virus checked, but it has uploaded correctly.

 	![Add images 3](add-images-3.png)

-Note that news stories and speeches behave differently from other documents: the first image (!!1) is automatically placed in the left margin of the page.
-Any subsequent images can be positioned using !!2, !!3 etc.
+Note that for news stories, the first image (!!1) will appear in the left margin of the page so you can't place it in your text.
+The subsequent images can be positioned using !!2, !!3 etc.

 ## Videos